Armorr/RemoteRenderingForGodot4/README.md

 #### Godot 4

 The Godot Engine for this project should support C#.
-You can directly download the .NET version of Godot from [Download for Windows - Godot Engine](https://godotengine.org/download/windows/) or manually compile it with the Mono module enabled.
+You can directly download the .NET version of Godot from [Download for Windows - Godot Engine](https://godotengine.org/download/windows/) or manually compile the source code with the Mono module enabled.

 #### Project Settings